zonyitoo/sysuh3c/README.md

 ### Web Configuration

- * After installed and restarted, you find the sysh3c web configuration page in `Network -> SYS H3c`.
+ * After installing and restarting, you can find the sysh3c web configuration page in `Network -> SYS H3c`.
+ * Configure the sysuh3c.
  * Save & Apply.

 ### sysuh3c